 Professor Kerry Robinson, who is in the School of Social Sciences and Psychology and the Sexualities and Genders Research Network at Western Sydney University advises parents to be factual when answering children’s questions, emphasising the importance of staying informed about the subject kids are interested in.

-In a recent article in The Guardian, she said “…. have set it up early with your child that when they talk about certain things you give open, simple, honest answers, then you set a precedent that you can build on.”
+In a recent article in The Guardian, she said “…. have it set up early with your child that when they talk about certain things you give open, simple, honest answers.
+Then you set a precedent that you can build on.”

 Professor Robinson also advises parents not to fob off children’s questions: “Straight away you’re setting a pattern of not answering and putting it off.
 Kids learn really quickly that this is a taboo subject.
 They will talk to their friends about it: they won’t talk to their parents and other adults about it because it’s taboo.”